Table of Contents[Hide][Show]

 10. Podcasts

-Related to interviews is podcasts.
-With your own podcast you could invite guests to interview or simply talk about a subject yourself.
+Related to interviews are podcasts.
+With promoting your own podcast, you could invite guests to interview or simply talk about a subject yourself.

 Podcasts can also be turned into blog content.
-Aside from the podcast audio (and/or video), you could include shownotes, a bio or spotlight for the episode guest, resources, and transcript.
+Aside from the podcast audio (and/or video), you could include show notes, a bio or spotlight for the episode guest, resources, and a transcript.

 11. Guest Posts

 Guest posts are yet another way to bring other perspectives to your blog.
-If your guest posters are well-known or hold some expert authority, they can also give your brand more credibility.
+If your guest bloggers are well-known or industry experts, they can also give your brand more credibility.

 13. Common Problems